Brandon-Rozek/website/content/research/_index.md

 **Broad Research Interests:** Automated Reasoning, Artificial Intelligence, Formal Methods

+## Logic-Based AI
+Working with [Dr. Selmer Bringsjord](https://homepages.rpi.edu/~brings/) and others in the [RAIR Lab](https://rair.cogsci.rpi.edu/) to design and implement artificial intelligent agents whose behavior is verifiable via chains of inference.
+More details coming soon...

 ## Symbolic Methods for Cryptography
 Worked with [Dr. Andrew Marshall](https://www.marshallandrew.net/) under an ONR grant in collaboration with University at Albany, Clarkson University, University of Texas at Dallas, and the Naval Research lab in order to automatically generated and verify cryptographic algorithms using symbolic (as opposed to computational) methods.